ABOUT

 I’m Swati (she/they).
 I’m a writer based in Brooklyn, on unceded Lenape land.

-In the margins of my life, I make space for distance running, cat-tending, tarot reading, and being generally very emotional.
+In the margins of my life, I make space for running, cat-tending, tarot reading, and being generally very emotional.